openharmony/docs/en/application-dev/ui/arkts-performance-improvement-recommendation.md

             })
         }
       })
-    }.cachedCount(3) //Increase the value.
-The appear log range will be enlarged.
+    }.cachedCount(3) // Increase the number of list or grid items preloaded outside of the screen.
   }
 }